 Prior to the establishment of Swift Ecology, Johnny worked in universities, statutory nature conservation agencies and the voluntary conservation sector.
 He is well known for his previous role at the Vincent Wildlife Trust, where he acquired a wealth of knowledge encompassing protected species survey and mitigation, and gained an international reputation in the field of mammal research.

 Johnny now works part-time for Swift Ecology; he spends the rest of his time helping with his twin grand-daughters, rowing with Upton Rowing Club, and maintaining his long-term interest in mustelids.
-He has recently written a book on polecats (published in December 2015 by Whittet) and is currently writing one on pine martens.
+He has recently written books on polecats and pine martens, both published by Whittet Books.

 We work closely with many other experienced ecologists who bring to Swift Ecology a wide range of skills thus enabling us to provide the full range of ecological surveys, including crayfish, other invertebrates, and specialist botanical surveys.

 Lisa has a wide range of ecological skills, with extensive experience of habitat and protected species surveys and monitoring and mitigation work.
 Her main interest is mammals and she holds survey licences for bats, dormice, great crested newt and barn owl, and EPS mitigation licences for bats and great crested newts.
 She is a Registered Consultant for the Bat Low Impact Class Licence (BLICL).